 The unique (as far as I know) system thus will combine two methods that are common for winnowing a field and ensuring a majority.
 That is, we have runoff systems (usually but not not always top two*) and we have “instant” runoffs such as the alternative vote (AV) that entail ranked ballots.
 Here we have both in sequence in one electoral process.

 I generally am not a fan of combining features in this way, because it is uncertain how features that are normally deployed separately will work together.
 However, this combo has some things going for it.
 The first round qualification process will not be as limiting as the California case, thereby making it much less likely than it now is here that only candidates of one party compete in the final round, while incidentally also making it more likely that a small-party candidate might be able to compete in the final round.
-Yet it ensures the winner will be majority-supported.
+Yet it makes more likely that the winner will be majority-supported.
 (Ranks will not be compulsory, so not all voters will give four ranks, thereby meaning a winner could still have under a majority.)

 If asked, I’d have advised a different proposal, even if it had to retain single-seat districts.
 (The new Maine model of AV in each party’s open primary, and then AV in the general, is more appealing to me.)
 But if I were an Alaskan voter, I am certain I would have voted for this.